-In addition to showing you how to respond - techniques to address, we also outline what you should avoid.
+In addition to showing you how to respond and what techniques to address, we also outline what you should avoid.
 This book will outline full sample answers that have proven to be ideal responses.
-Once you finish you will be able to structure your answers to all interview question types to help you ace your medical school interviews!
+Once you finish, you will be able to structure your answers to all interview question types to help you ace your medical school interviews!

 If you would like some more help, we offerfull-day courses, half-dayMMI practice circuits and1-1 coaching.
 We are also proud of our award-winning FREEonline interview course!

 For a preview of the book, read on!